Passaic County Construction Accident Lawyer

 Unlike workers’ compensation, a third-party claim allows an injured worker to recover additional damages, including pain and suffering, emotional distress, and full lost wages.
 Pursuing both a workers’ compensation claim and a third-party lawsuit can significantly increase an injured worker’s financial recovery.

-Contact a New Jersey Construction Accident Lawyer
+Speak With a Passaic County Construction Accident Lawyer Today

 After an on-the-job injury, you shouldn’t have to fight the uphill battle for compensation alone.
 The Law Offices of August R. Soltis stands ready to fight for the full and fair compensation to which you are entitled.
 Contact a construction accident lawyer from our legal team for a free case evaluation today.